-From the delicious grills of Turkey and Iran to the mouth-watering spices of India,The fresh seafood of Japan and Vietnam, the melting pot that is Malaysia, the popularity of China and everything in between, you can find something to suit everyone’s taste buds.
+From the delicious grills of Turkey and Iran to the mouth-watering spices of India.
+With the fresh seafood of Japan and Vietnam, the melting pot of Malaysia, the popularity of China, and everything in between, you can find something to suit everyone’s taste buds.

 That’s because they’re not exactly famous for it!
 Would you ever consider eating dumplings first thing in the morning?!
 Baozi is a steamed bun filled with meat (usual pork) and vegetables that you’ll see the Chinese devouring early doors.

-The Thai’s are world-famous for their lunch and dinner dishes, with the likes of Thai green or red curries and Pad Thai being among the most popular and beloved eats in this country.
+The Thai’s are world-famous for their lunch and dinner dishes, with the likes of Thai green or red curries, and Pad Thai is among the most popular and beloved eats in this country.

 Why you should try it – It’s usually offered with loads of extras like shredded pork, spring onions, garlic, ginger…you name it!
 Variety is the spice of life!